Gain inspiration with these painted and stained oak projects that will help love your home again

 3. Tape any areas out that you do not want to get primed and painted.

 We always have used Sherwin Williams latex primer and have been very happy.
 Some people will say that you must use an oil-based primer to help stop the grain bleed.
 Most of the time, I just can’t stomach the smell or have even been pregnant while painting so the latex primer is my best bet.

 5. Use a latex enamel paint like Sherwin Williams Pro Classic or this Behr paint that we have used in our projects.

 6. 2-3 coats may be needed to to achieve the look you want.

 7. Let the paint cure before adding hardware (like these awesome large handles used in our bathroom vanity), moving furniture, or letting kids bang it with their toys (obviously, we have had that happen before).

-So let’s get to is and show you 9 DIY projects that can cheaply update your home!
+So let’s get to it and show you 11 DIY projects that can cheaply update your home!